WeAreAllAmazingPeople/pairing-slack-slash-commands/README.md

 * ~~Add environment variable (Config Vars) "DBNAME", "USERNAME" & "PASSWORD"~~
 * Add add-on "heroku-postgresql"
 ** Config Var "DATABASE_URL" is added automatically by the add-on

+## Slack instructions
+* Browse to https://api.slack.com/apps and Create a New App
+* Add Slash Commands
+* Install to your workspace